rhine3/bird-record-collect/README.md

 * `date`: the observation date of the checklist
 * `submitter`: the eBird display name of the person submitting the checklist
 * `has_media`: whether the species observation has media associated with it.

+You will have the option to save a copy of the CSV that contains only the records that had media associated with them.
+Type "y" and press Enter when prompted.